herdiansc/jquery.columnfilter/README.md

 http://codepen.io/herdiansc/full/xgXoLJ/

 ## Limitation
-- Table structure: The table need to have head structure with this hierarchy: table > thead > tr > th
+- Table structure: The table needs to have a head structure with this hierarchy: table > thead > tr > th
-- This plugin relies on localStorage support on browser
+- This plugin relies on localStorage support on the browser

 ## Contribution
 Please feel free to contribute by forking this repo and creating a PR.